GooGee/Code-Builder/README.md

 # Code-Builder

-An Electron-Vue editor, for building TypeScript code.
+A TypeScript code builder, based on Electron.

+Using TypeScript Compiler API and Abstract Syntax Tree to achieve visual programming.

-No need to write any code, just input names and constants, like the visual programming language.
+No need to write any code, just input names and constants, and add logic by GUI, then generate code.

 This project is currently in the early stage of development.